sohaib-gujjar/SearchGitRepositoryExpressJsReact/README.md

+## Search Github Repositories

-Example project to search for Github repositories using Github search api(​https://developer.github.com/v3/) using ExpressJS and ReactJS.
+Example project to search for Github repositories using Github search api [Git Api](​https://developer.github.com/v3/) using ExpressJS and ReactJS.

 # Getting started

 To get the Node server running locally:

 - Clone this repo
-- `npm install` to install all required dependencies, for both node and react.
+- Run `cd node_backend/ && npm install`,  `cd react_frontend/ && npm install` to install all required dependencies, for both node and react.
-Run `cd node_backend/ && npm install`,  `cd react_frontend/ && npm install`

-## Available Scripts
+# Available Scripts

 In the fronend and backend directory, you can run:

-### `npm run start`
+# `npm run start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.